darcato/beckMotor/README.md

         - The syntax to create the port is:

         ```
-        #BeckCreateDriver("portName",   numberOfBeckModules, "inpModbusPort", "outmodbusPort")
+        #BeckCreateDriver("portName",   startAddress,  numberOfBeckModules, "inpModbusPort", "outmodbusPort")
-        BeckCreateDriver("motorDriver", 2,                    "inpRegs",      "outRegs")
+        BeckCreateDriver("motorDriver", 0,             8,                   "inpRegs",       "outRegs")
         ```
-        - where the numberOfBeckModules is the number of consecutive kl2541 to control
+        - where the numberOfBeckModules is the number of consecutive kl2541 to control and the startAddress is the starting address of the first module

 1. Create a controller port, from the beckhoff support
     - This is a port of type asynMotor and offers support to motor record.

     ```
     #BeckCreateController("portName",       "driverPortName", movingPollms, idlePollms)
-    BeckCreateController("motorController", "motorDriver",    10,           100)
+    BeckCreateController("motorController", "motorDriver",    100,          500)
     ```
-    - where the last two values refers to the ms between a poll of the status of the module when moving and when still
+    - where the last two values refers to the ms between a poll of the status of the module when moving and when still.
+Please note that the polling is at least 20ms (for each controller, regardless of the number of axis) so avoid using too low values here which could saturate the available network resources.

 1. **After ioc init has completed**, call the configuration commands.
 The general syntax is: